How to perform conditional judgments (if/elif/else) in Anqi CMS template?

 {% endif %}

-Or determine whether a category has subcategories to decide whether to display the subcategory list or the document list under the category:
+Or determine if a category has subcategories to decide whether to display the subcategory list or the document list under the category:

 {% if item.HasChildren %}